 - Nonfederal sponsor.
 The use of premium-class air accommodations may be authorized when the employee's transportation is paid in full through the agency's acceptance of payment from a nonfederal source.
 (See FTR 304, HHS Travel Manual Chapter 6, and NIH Manual 1500 Chapter 8.)

 - Travel in Excess of 14 Hours.
-FTR §301-10.125 permits a traveler to fly via other than coach class when all of the following conditions are met: (a) where the origin and/or destination is outside the CONUS; (b) the scheduled actual flying time, not including a domestic layover or actual domestic segment(s) flying time is in excess of 14 hours; and (c) a rest stop cannot be taken because of the urgency of the nature of the mission (not because the employee is delayed for personal reasons).
-A rest stop is a stopover point, during travel, of up to 24 hours, midway in the journey (as near to it as the schedule permits) or at the destination.
+FTR §301-10.125 permits a traveler to fly via other than coach class when all of the following conditions are met: (a) where the origin and/or destination is outside the CONUS; (b) the scheduled actual flying time is in excess of 14 hours; and (c) a rest stop cannot be taken because of the urgency of the nature of the mission (not because the employee is delayed for personal reasons).
+A rest stop/period is a stopover point, during travel, of up to 24 hours, midway in the journey (as near to it as the schedule permits) or at the destination.
 If a rest stop is provided, then a traveler is precluded from flying in other than coach class.
 As noted in Section 6.4.3 of the HHS Travel Manual, the rationale supporting the urgency of the mission often is satisfied on the outboard flight whereas the return flight will not generally be subject to identifiable mission urgency.
-In these instances, the traveler will return home on a coach class ticket as a rest stop will be available.
+In these instances, the traveler will return home on a coach class ticket as a rest stop will be available upon arrival back home.

 In-kind Sponsored Travel Not Meeting the 14-Hour Rule.
 The acceptance of in-kind sponsored business class tickets for flights whose duration are not in excess of 14 hours requires approval by NIH’s Senior Travel Official (STO) using NIH 2926-1 (Appendix 11).
 Such acceptance requires all that similarly situated non-federal participants be offered the same accommodations.
 Accepted sponsor flights exceeding 14 hours do not require approval by the STO.
 However, these flights do require completion of Appendix 8 - Authorization For Use Of Premium-Class other than First-Class(PCotFC) Travel Accommodations with approval residing within the IC.